PLC ladder logic timers are often used in PLC programs in many different ways.

 Timer file name

-For all of my timer examples, I will use the timer file name Timer1.
-I will also use a selector switch to enable and disable the timers.
+For all of my timer examples, I will use the Timer1 file name.
+I will also use a normally open instruction called selector switch to enable and disable the timers.

 Timer preset value

-This number can be changed by just typing it in or you can have the PLC write a number into this value.
-This number does not change during the timer’s normal operation.
+You can change this number by typing it in yourself or having the PLC write a number into it from another source.
+This preset value does not change during the timer’s normal operation.

 Timer accumulated value

-The timer accumulated value is the number that shows how long the timer has been timing.
+The timer's accumulated value is the number that shows how long the timer has been timing.

 The timer accumulated value does not function the same on all of these timers.
-I will explain how this value accumulates time as I explain how each timer works.
+I will explain how this value accumulates time and how each timer works.

 Timer enabled bit